 Travel Guidelines: Like most countries, travellers visiting Rwanda have to present a negative RT-PCR test taken at least 72 hours before taking the flight.
 Upon arrival, they’ll need to take a PCR test costing $60 and must quarantine for 24 hours at a designated hotel.
 A rapid antigen test is required to visit most tourist places in Rwanda.
 Moreover, some tourist places such as the famous volcanos and national parks require a negative RT-PCR test (72-hour period) for admission.

 For details about Rwanda visas for Indians, click here.

 The first country in North America post-COVID19 second wave to allow Indian tourists without too many travel restrictions.

 Travel Guidelines: The country does not require any vaccine or pre-flight testing.
 While the Mexican Embassy is currently not issuing tourist visas, those with valid US, UK, Schengen, or Japanese visas and permanent residents can enter visa-free.

 Currently, Emirates, Qatar Airways, Air France, Lufthansa, and United serve several locations in Mexico with one-stop.
-However, the US’ ongoing travel ban means that most cannot transit the country, removing United from the list of options for most.

 After keeping its borders closed for Indian tourists for a while, Canada has also brought in a slew of travel relaxations and has exempted fully vaccinated people from mandatory quarantine from July 5th onwards.
 The move is aimed at facilitating international students, relatives of permanent residents, and temporary workers with valid work permits.
 Here are the details you must know before booking your tickets: